CTM-ITODYS/extracting_dlg/README.md

 You may add this software on a repertory and add it on the $PATH variable of your software.

 If this software is useful for you, please cite:
+"Docking and 3D-QSAR studies of BMS-806 analogs as HIV-1 gp120 entry inhibitors."
+C. Teixeira, N. Serradji, F. Maurel and F. Barbault*.
+European Journal of Medicinal Chemistry 2009 (44) 3524-32